IT3049C-Students-Archive/4-chatting-application-finleycd/README.md

 how many points out of 20 do you deserve on this assignment:

+20 points.
 ## Self-Reflection:
+This assignment went smoothly nothing to report.
 ### How long it took me to finish this?
+ About an hour.